IT Services Stay Informed IT Maintenance Windows

 Major IT Services Maintenance Windows

-Major IT Services Maintenance Windows occur once every six (6) months, as listed in Table 1 schedule below, are weekends (from 7pm Friday to 11pm Sunday AEST) when the entire JCU network - and all services - will be unavailable to allow upgrades to be performed.
+Major IT Services Maintenance Windows may occur once every six (6) months.
+The windows are weekends (from 7pm Friday to 11pm Sunday AEST) when the entire JCU network - and all services - will be unavailable to allow upgrades to be performed.

 Note: These will be server and/or network upgrades - not application upgrades.
 These scheduled outages are notified in advance via IT Services Bulletins.